Heartbreak as Dr Zelenko loses four-year battle with rare form of cancer

 Zelenko rose to prominence during Covid-19 after alternatives to the Covid vaccines were dismissed.
 He invented the “Zelenko Protocol” as a Covid-19 treatment, which is reported to have saved “millions of lives worldwide”.

-An obituary read: “Zev had a family medical practice in Monroe, New York in 2020 during the onset of what would become the Covid-19 pandemic.
+An obituary for the popular doctor read: “Zev had a family medical practice in Monroe, New York in 2020 during the onset of what would become the Covid-19 pandemic.

 It added: “Aided by initiative, good fortune, and from his account divine intervention, he discovered such a treatment in combining Hydroxychloroquine (HCQ), zinc, azithromycin, and other various drugs, especially steroids, and creating what has come to be known as the “Zelenko protocol.”